-If you’re planning on getting one, use a spray-bar as an outlet.
+If you’re planning on getting one, use a spray bar as an outlet.

 These filters provide a strong flow rate, which needs to be spread out when dealing with long-finned fish.
 Browse some options and mind that you should not use them in aquariums with less volume than 10 US gallons.

-5. Water is too cold
+6. Water is too cold.

-They are tropical and thrive in waters with a temperature of 75 to 82 degrees Fahrenheit (24 to 28 in Celcius).
+They are tropical fish and thrive in waters with a temperature of 75 to 82 degrees Fahrenheit (24 to 28 in Celcius).

 In summer an aquarium can get really hot.

-Warm water releases oxygen too quickly which may leave your betta gasping on the bottom.
+Warm water releases oxygen too quickly which may leave your Betta gasping on the bottom.

 In this case, you have to lower the temperature and add some extra oxygen to the tank:

 - Lowering the temperature – DON’T use ice packs or ice cubes in the water.

 The sudden temperature change will stress both your pet fish and the good bacteria in the aquarium and, perhaps, even kill them.
 What you can do is place a fan to blow directly on your aquarium’s water surface.